-- 1. Applications for recognition of net-zero technology projects as net-zero strategic projects shall be submitted by the project promoter to the relevant Member State. - 2.
-The application referred to in paragraph 1 shall contain all of the following: - (a) relevant evidence related to the fulfilment of the criteria laid down in Article 10(1) or (2); - (b) a business plan evaluating the financial viability of the project consistent with the objective of creating quality jobs. - 3.
-Member States shall assess the application referred to in paragraph 1 through a fair and transparent process within a month.
-The absence of a decision by Member States within that time frame shall constitute an approval of the project. - 4.
-The Commission may provide its opinion on the approved projects.
-In the case of a rejection of the application by a Member State, the applicant shall have the right to submit the application to the Commission, which shall assess the application within 20 working days. - 5.
+- Applications for recognition of net-zero technology projects as net-zero strategic projects shall be submitted in a pre-set form provided by the Commission, submitted by the project promoter to the relevant Member State. - 2.
+The application referred to in paragraph 1 shall contain all of the following: - (a) relevant evidence related to the fulfilment of the criteria laid down in Article 10(1) or (2); - (b) a business plan evaluating the financial viability of the project consistent with the objective of creating quality jobs; - (c) a first estimation of a timetable for the project shall be attached to an application, in order to estimate when the project would be able to contribute to the Unions manufacturing capacity benchmark in Article 1 and Union level objective of CO2 injection capacity in article 16. - Member States shall assess the application referred to in paragraph 1 through a fair and transparent process within a month.
+The absence of a decision by Member States within that time frame shall constitute an approval of the project.

+- 3a.
+If there is no decision within the timeframe in paragraph 3, the project promoter may notify the Net-Zero Europe Platform and the Commission shall inform without delay the competent authority.
+The competent authority shall provide the project promoter with an updated deadline which specifies the timeframe of when the decision will be taken. - The Commission may provide its opinion on the approved net-zero strategic projects.
+In the case of a rejection of the application by a Member State, the applicant shall have the right to submit the application to the Commission, which shall assess the application within 20 working days.
+The Commission's assessment is without prejudice to the Member State's decision. - 5.
 Where the Commission, following its assessment in accordance with paragraph 4, confirms the rejection of the application by the Member State, it shall notify the applicant of its conclusion in the form of a letter.
 Where the Commission differs in its assessment from the Member State, the Net-Zero Europe Platform shall discuss the project in question. - 6.
-Where the Commission or a Member State finds that a net-zero strategic project has undergone substantial changes or that it no longer fulfils the criteria set out in Article

-10(1) or 10(3), or where its recognition was based on an application containing incorrect information, it shall inform the project promoter concerned.
-After hearing the project promoter, the Member State may repeal the decision granting a project the status of net-zero strategic project.

-- 7. Projects which are no longer recognised as net-zero strategic project shall lose all rights connected to that status under this Regulation. - 8.
+Where the Commission or a Member State finds that a net-zero strategic project has undergone substantial changes or that it no longer fulfils the criteria set out in Article 10(1) or 10(3), or where its recognition was based on an application containing incorrect information, it shall inform the project promoter concerned.
+After hearing the project promoter, the Member State may repeal the decision granting a project the status of net-zero strategic project. - 7.
+Projects which are no longer recognised as net-zero strategic project shall lose all rights connected to that status under this Regulation. - 8.
 The Commission shall set up and maintain an openly available registry of net-zero strategic projects.